Meet Our Leadership Team

-Scott Freemer – Assistant Director
+Scott Freemer – Associate Director

 Scott believes the most rewarding part of Camp Westmont is being able to help shape the lives of our campers.

-Halley Manyin – Girls Head Counselor
+Hallie Saltz – Girls Head Counselor

-Jason Elias – Boys Head Counselor
+Matt Wohl – Boys Head Counselor

-Joey Silberfein – Parent Liaison
+Joey Silberfein – Assistant Director / Parent Liaison

 Joey Silberfein started sleep-away camp at 5 years old after begging her parents to let her go with her older brothers.
 Joey comes to Westmont with many years of camping experience both as a camper and counselor.